Science topics: Mathematical SciencesTopology

 "In crystalline solids, where the wave vector k becomes a good quantum number, the wave function can be viewed as a mapping from the k-space to a manifold in the Hilbert space (or in its projection), and hence the topology becomes relevant to electronic states in solids" - This is a statement in the introduction of Yoichi Ando's comprehensive review on topological insulators.
 Ref: Ando Y., Topological insulator materials, J. Phys.
 Soc.
 Japan, (2013), 82, 102001.

 I find it difficult to understand why k being a good quantum number allows for the wavefunction to be viewed as a mapping from k-space to a manifold in Hilbert space.
-I would appreciate to receive some insights on the statement given in quotes.
+I would appreciate insights on the statement given in quotes.
 Other approaches to explaining why Hilbert space topology becomes relevant to electronic states in TI are also welcome.
 Thanks in advance.

 1. In a TI surface state/edge state, each k state exists in pairs.
 The Dirac cone in a 3D-TI has a -k state for every +k state.